pscheid1/TSSG-laravel-musiclibrary/README.md

 Let me know if you need help with anything.

 ### Unit Testing
-**In the following comments, \<root> refers to the folder you cloned or copied the project into.
-It is the parent folder for app and the rest of the project folders.**

 There is extensive testing built into Laravel but at this point it looks like it takes a bit of work to utilize it.
 There is a section titled "Application Testing" in the documentation listed above.
 There is also a unitTest category in the Cheat Sheet listed above but it may not be up to date.
 There is a very